infinohq/infino/README.md

 ### Examples

-* [Integration with Fluentbit](examples/fluentbit/README.md) - Learn how to publish logs and metrics to Infino using FluentBit.
+* [Integration with Fluentbit](examples/fluentbit/README.md) - Learn how to publish telemetry to Infino using FluentBit.
 * [LLM monitoring with Langchain](examples/llm-monitoring-langchain/llm-monitoring-langchain.ipynb) - Discover how Infino's callback in Langchain can be used for monitoring requests in real-time.
 Also checkout the [Langchain <> Infino docs](https://python.langchain.com/docs/ecosystem/integrations/infino).
 * [LLM monitoring with OpenAI](examples/llm-monitoring-openai/llm-monitoring-openai.ipynb) - See an example of monitoring OpenAI's services.
 * [Using Infino's Python client](https://pyup.io/packages/pypi/infinopy/) - Get started with the Python client for Infino and explore its functionalities.